Community highlight: Melanie Sumner

 Source

-Learn more about the statistics in Learn Accessibility's first module: What is digital accessibility, and why does it matter?
+Learn more about the statistics in the first module for Learn Accessibility: What is digital accessibility, and why does it matter?

 Alexandra: Tell me more about understanding your relationship with technology.
 How does that relate to accessibility?